Writing World of Warcraft Addons in Lua

 XML layouts

 WoW’s UI is defined in XML.
 You can create frames entirely in Lua, but XML provides a cleaner structure for complex layouts.
+Declarative markup separates visual structure from logic, which makes multi-frame interfaces easier to maintain as your addon grows.

 A simple XML frame